 All the people cited on this page only form part of the picture.
 We are grateful also to the teams of campanologists (bell -ringers!), Sunday School teachers, parish guides, youth leaders and helpers who give there time and efforts completely voluntarily.

-The Webmaster: Dr William Holmes Together with his wife Claire (an active church chorister), Willie has been a church member for 16 years.
+The Webmaster: Dr William Holmes Together with his wife Claire (an active church chorister), Willie has been a church member for 17 years.
 As well as maintaining the website, he can be found acting as a cathedral guide on Saturday afternoons in the summer months and stands in as relief projectionist when Ronnie is away.
-He has retired twice from the post of Consultant/Specialty Anaesthetist at the Erne and South West Acute Hospitals and retired for the last time in September 2016.
+He has retired three times from the post of Consultant/Specialty Anaesthetist at the Erne and South West Acute Hospitals and did so for the last time in September 2016.

 The Chief Projectionist: Ronnie Carson Ronnie and his wife Anne and family have been members for a very long time.
 Sunday by Sunday he projects the words of the hymns and other material onto the screens in the church.
 But there is a lot more to it than that, because he has to spend a lot of time working with the computer software in advance, so that the sequence used in each service runs smoothly and correctly.
 He also acts as sound engineer and cameraman - all told, a rather nerve-racking job!
 He is also the main Youth Club leader.

 Curate: Rev Chris Mac Bruithin MA(Hons), MA, TESOL, M Th